coyote-team/coyote-wp/README.md

 When the plugin is installed and its filters are enabled, it replaces image alt attributes in your posts with those retrieved from a Coyote service.
 When Coyote service moderators change image descriptions and remote updates are enabled, those filters will also reflect these updates.

-This plugin does *not* modify your stored posts or pages, it is purely a content filter.
-When the plugin is deactivated, the filter is also deactivated and any pre-existing alt attributes will henceforth be used.
+While the plugin is mainly a content filter, it does filter public post content as well as content displayed in the post editor.
+This may cause posts to retain coyote-managed image descriptions when updating posts.

-### I want to go back to my original alt attributes.
+### I want to go back to manually managing original alt attributes.

 You can deactivate the plugin in your WordPress plugin settings page.
+Alternatively, on the Coyote plugin settings page, you can disable the "Filter posts through Coyote" option.

 ### I want to stop using the Coyote service but retain the alt attributes provided so far.